Security at Postman

 Secret Scanner

-The Postman Secret Scanner examines your public workspaces, collections, environments, and documentation to find accidentally exposed tokens.
-Doing so protects your organization and reduces the risk of malicious users exploiting the tokens.
+The Postman Secret Scanner examines your public workspaces, collections, environments, and documentation to find accidentally exposed secrets.
+Learn how to use the Secret Scanner, which is turned on by default.

 Role-based access control